Empowering Communities Through Learning, Inclusion, and Hope

 Marie, the project coordinator herself, is a powerful example of what community education can achieve.
 Marie returned to education through a community employment programme and is now a Coordinator at ATEC, proving that opportunity, when accessible, can change life trajectories.

-We also met Anne, the BRILL receptionist, and Pat, the Community Education Supervisor, who shared their own journeys of returning to education later in life.
+We also met Anne, the BRILL receptionist, and Pat, the Community Employment Supervisor, who shared their own journeys of returning to education later in life.
 Their experiences clearly demonstrate the holistic power of community education, its ability to invest in people, draw out potential, build confidence, and lead to meaningful employment.

 Learners from the National Learning Network regularly attend ATEC classes, further reinforcing inclusion and ensuring that education remains accessible to all, regardless of background or circumstance.